Your students are ditching the books for iPads.

 Perhaps the most interesting part of FluentU is its Learn Mode.
 Learn Mode takes videos and turns them into French learning lessons.
 The lessons are fully personalized, so that the student’s learning history is taken into account when presenting questions.
 FluentU’s algorithm sets students up for success by teaching them based on what they know.
 You can assign videos, audios or flashcard decks to your classes as homework, and FluentU does all the progress tracking for you!

 It’s perfect for in-class activities, group projects and solo homework assignments.
-The FluentU app is available to download on iTunes, and you can also use the website from any browser on a computer or tablet.
+The FluentU app is available to download on iTunes and Google Play, and you can also use the website from any browser on a computer or tablet.
 Try the free 15-day trial today and see what the buzz is all about!

 Quizzes and games can be frivolous.
 Brainscape believes that its methods, based on findings in cognitive science, can help your students greatly improve their language skills.